 Prescription, over the counter & alternative sleep meds

-Sleep deprivation is much a part of our culture as apple pie at your Fourth of July picnic.
+Sleep deprivation is much a part of our culture as apple pie at your July 4th picnic.
 An astounding 1 in 4 Americans say they use sleep medication on a regular basis to fall and stay asleep.
 If you’re struggling to get a good night’s sleep, you might be tempted to try over the counter sleeping pills or visit a sleep doctor for a prescription.
 But before you reach for a sleeping pill, do you know the risks?
 Have you considered alternative therapies?
 Is your sleep partner involved in the discussion?

 This is part three in a three part series featuring Dr. John La Puma M.D.
 Read the first two: